Pokémon Black and White

 For the sake of consistency, every Pokémon in every Pokémon game is given a Shiny variant.
 Most Shiny Pokémon have been obtainable through random chance encounters or event distributions, including most Legendary Pokémon.
 However, a few Pokémon cannot be obtained in this form without hacking, and as a consequence, normal players would never be able to see their Shiny coloration.

-- Reshiram, Zekrom - These Legendary Pokémon are encountered via fixed in-game battles.
+- Reshiram, Zekrom - These Legendary Pokémon are encountered via fixed in-game battles in the climax of the game's story.
 However, their probability of being Shiny is locked at 0.
-Shiny Reshiram and Zekrom became obtainable in Omega Ruby and Alpha Sapphire.
+Shiny Reshiram and Zekrom became legitimately obtainable in-game in Omega Ruby and Alpha Sapphire.

 - Victini - Also encountered in battle, but during a distribution-based event.
 Like Reshiram and Zekrom, Victini's Shiny probability is locked at 0.